- Oops!Something went wrong.Please try again later.

-Arguably the easiest way to assess company’s ROE is to compare it with the average in its industry.
+By comparing a company's ROE with its industry average, we can get a quick measure of how good it is.
 Importantly, this is far from a perfect measure, because companies differ significantly within the same industry classification.
-You can see in the graphic below that WEC Energy Group has an ROE that is fairly close to the average for the Integrated Utilities industry (10%).
+As you can see in the graphic below, WEC Energy Group has a higher ROE than the average (9.1%) in the Integrated Utilities industry.

 WEC Energy Group's Debt And Its 11% ROE

-It’s worth noting the significant use of debt by WEC Energy Group, leading to its debt to equity ratio of 1.20.
-There’s no doubt the ROE is respectable, but it’s worth keeping in mind that metric is elevated by the use of debt.
+WEC Energy Group clearly uses a high amount of debt to boost returns, as it has a debt to equity ratio of 1.33.
+With a fairly low ROE, and significant use of debt, it's hard to get excited about this business at the moment.
 Debt increases risk and reduces options for the company in the future, so you generally want to see some good returns from using it.